General Acne FAQ

 What is the Earliest Age someone could Start Using LEROSETT® Products?

-The earliest age we recommend anyone using our LEROSETT® products is age twelve.
-Any younger, we recommend consulting your doctor before purchasing.
+The earliest age we recommend for anyone using our LEROSETT® products is age twelve.
+LEROSETT® Spot Treatment & Clay Mask can be used on very young.
+For any younger, we recommend consulting your doctor before purchasing.

 Does makeup cause acne?